ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Experiments

 \subsubsection{Baselines}

-We compare our proposed method, ELDER, against several advanced baseline methods.
+We compare our proposed method, ELDER, with eight baselines.
 We first select two methods tailored for the lifelong editing setup.
 They preserve the original model and modify it with discrete data-adapter mappings. \textbf{GRACE} \citep{hartvigsen2024aging} uses representation vectors as adapters, writing them into the pre-trained model's latent space based on specific data samples. \textbf{MELO} \citep{yu2024melo} builds on the same foundation framework but uses LoRAs as adapters.
-Additionally, we compare with \textbf{Defer}, a model editor based on SERAC \citep{mitchell2022memory_serac} and adapted for lifelong editing by \citet{hartvigsen2024aging}. \textbf{ROME} \citep{meng2022locating_rome}, a state-of-the-art one-time model editing method, is also selected as a baseline.
+Other baselines include \textbf{SERAC} \citep{mitchell2022memory_serac}, which additionally trains a scope classifier and a counterfactual model to alter the model behavior, and \textbf{T-Patcher} \citep{huang2022transformer_patcher}, which adjusts one neuron for each new edit.
+We also include \textbf{ROME} \citep{meng2022locating_rome}, a state-of-the-art one-time model editing method.
 It locates the edit area in GPTs via casual tracing and updates relevant weights.
-Beyond these model editing techniques, we compare with \textbf{FT-L} \citep{meng2022locating_rome}, which fine-tunes the layers identified by ROME.
+We further include \textbf{WilKE}\citep{hu2024wilke}, which modifies different layers for different edits.
+Beyond these model editing techniques, we compare ELDER with \textbf{FT-L} \citep{meng2022locating_rome}, which fine-tunes the layers identified by ROME, and with the standard \textbf{LoRA} \citep{hu2021lora}.